 Eglash is hardly unique.
 Jeffrey Goldberg of The Atlantic is a former Israeli prison guard.
 Neither the Cairo bureau chief of the Times nor the Washington Post’s Beirut correspondent, who misreports the war on Syria, knows Arabic.
 The former Times correspondent in Jerusalem had a son in the Israeli occupation arm.
 In April 2017, the Times appointed a former editor of the Jerusalem Post, Bret Stephens, as an op-ed columnist.
 “Stephens, who made his journalistic debut in an article for Commentary, then a publication of the American Jewish Committee, has been a popular guest speaker on the after-dinner and conference circuit of American Jewish organizations, including the Committee for Accuracy in Middle East Reporting in America and the American Israel Public Affairs Committee.”
 (Algemeiner) More significantly, in the context of the development of the Saudi-Israel alliance, is that his immediate background is Wall Street, having served as a foreign affairs columnist and deputy editorial page editor the Wall Street Journal since 1998.
 Longtime columnist Thomas Friedman, in his From Beirut To Jerusalem, advocates that Israel was a peaceful and democratic state but the Arab neighbourhood infested and polluted it.
 As if Israel was not originally and always bad in itself, racist in itself, and repressive in itself.
 This is a state which jailed poets from early on.
 A state which sent women to jail for speeches about Palestine, where colours of the Palestinian flags were banned, where the v-sign was considered illegal.

-All news reports in the Canadian media on the war against Syria between 2011 and 2016 were supplied from abroad.
-In that period, a grand total of three Canadian journalists visited Syria; Mahdi Darious Nazemroaya, Eva Bartlett and Tony Seed, all independent.
+All news reports in the Canadian media on the war against Syria between 2011 and 2016 were supplied from foreign agencies.
+In that period, a grand total of three Canadian journalists visited Syria; Mahdi Darious Nazemroaya, Eva Bartlett and Tony Seed, all independent journalists.
 None has visited Yemen.

 About Syria, look at this ridiculous, comic claim in the New York Times: “The American-led coalition has retaken 97 percent of the territory once held by the militants.”

 Analyst Mahdi Darious Nazemroaya writes of the information war thusly: “This information war is a contest where the international news networks and major newspapers act as armies, the weapons being used are the state and the media, and the frontline is the interactive space known as the public sphere.”
 To reduce this to a matter of “right wing” or “corporate bias” or of a Zionist lobby is to disinform people on the nature of the forces in combat and the solution: to build an independent media of the working class which champions enlightened solutions to the conflict and to take up our own nation-building project at home.